 1 Enable the camera's built-in Wi-Fi.
-Press the MENU button to display the menus, then highlight Wi-Fi in the setup menu and press ▶.
-Highlight Network connection and press ▶, then highlight Enable and press ⋈.
+Highlight Wi-Fi in the setup menu and press .
+Highlight Network connection and press . then highlight Enable and press .
 Wait a few seconds for Wi-Fi to activate.

 2 Connect.

 Enable WPS button connections on the camera and smart device: